 School.
-Tubb is a television and film actor, director and writer and
+He is a television and film actor, director, writer and

-School, he began stage training in San Francisco.
-Tubb moved to
+School, Tubb began stage training in San Francisco.
+He moved to

 baseball ensemble series Bay City Blues and later a recurring role